 Frequently asked questions about standardized tests

-For first-year applicants in the 2020-21 admission cycle, Brown is now test optional.
-This change is for the 2020-21 academic year only.
-More updates and information on standardized testing can be found here.
+For first-year applicants in the 2021-2022 admission cycle, Brown is now test optional.
+This change is for the 2021-2022 academic year only.
+More updates and information can be found on our Standardized Tests webpage.

-Since Brown is test optional for first year applicants in the 2020-21 admission cycle, test scores are not a required component of the first-year application this year.
+Since Brown will be test optional for first year applicants in the 2021-2022 admission cycle, test scores will not be a required component of the first-year application.
 If you would like to include test scores for review in your application and are applying Early Decision, testing must be completed by October to ensure receipt of scores.
 If you are applying Regular Decision, testing must be completed by December to ensure receipt of scores.